Russian lawmaker may rework draft legislation after Yandex governance restructure

-MOSCOW, Nov 18 (Reuters) - The Russian lawmaker behind a draft law which would limit foreign ownership of Russian technology companies at just under 50%, has reacted positively to internet giant Yandex’s decision to restructure its corporate governance, he said on Monday.
+MOSCOW (Reuters) - The Russian lawmaker behind a draft law which would limit foreign ownership of Russian technology companies at just under 50%, has reacted positively to internet giant Yandex’s (YNDX.O) decision to restructure its corporate governance, he said on Monday.

 Writing in a blog post, Anton Gorelkin said his law was not targeting Yandex, and said he might recall the draft legislation to amend it.